seattlecoderdojo/alexa-workshop/DragonsCave.md

 # **Lesson 2: Exploring the Dragon's Cave**

-Now that you've got your server set up and have successfully ran your first Hello World, let's make Amazon Alexa play a simple game...
+Now that you've got your server set up and have successfully run your first Hello World, let's make Amazon Alexa play a simple game...
 The Dragon's Cave.

 Since we're doing this in Python, I thought it would be great to borrow one of the early games from Al Sweigart's amazing book "[Invent Your Own Computer Games with Python, 4th Edition](https://inventwithpython.com/#invent)."
 He calls it "Dragon Realm," but it's a classic game I recall by another name.